Saathi Banner

 We were honored to have Dr. Bidyanath Koirala with us, who provided instant feedback and invaluable guidance during the discussions.
 Special thanks to our Saathi teachers, the Mondo Foundation team, and our dedicated staff for their active engagement and meaningful contributions.
 This gathering was a heartening reminder of the impact we are creating together in education and community development.

-Transform The Way Children Receive Education
+Transforming The Way Children Receive Education

 In Nepal more than half of all students enrolled in public (government) schools will never finish.
 In 2014, approximately 1.13 million students were enrolled in Grade 1 in Nepal, a figure stated in the government report.
 Out of which, 7.8 million were enrolled in the government/public school system and the remaining 3.8 million private schools.
 In 2024, only 444,785 of those students appeared for its 10th grade exams, which means, 685,215 students who enrolled in Grade 1 in 2014 dropped out before they reached 10th grade.